This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 How Cerebral Palsy Progresses

 For instance, the following conditions associated with cerebral palsy may progress over time, which can impact the patient’s quality of life:

-- Hearing and Eyesight issues
+- Hearing and vision problems

-- Cognitive Issues
+- Cognitive and behavioral issues

 - Oral motor problems

 - Respiratory problems

 These issues don’t necessarily indicate that your child’s lifespan will be diminished.
 However, it does mean that being diligent in getting medical care and continuing treatment is crucial as a parent.

 Is There an Average Life Expectancy for Cerebral Palsy?

 There is no single number that provides a useful average for children born with cerebral palsy.
 This is because of the wide variety in symptoms, severity, and associated conditions.
 A few studies provide statistics that parents may find useful:

 - The most severely impaired children have the shortest life expectancy.

 - Among severely impaired individuals in one study, 59% died from respiratory causes and 49% died from pneumonia.

 - In the same study, 22% of mildly impaired individuals had life expectancies similar to the general population.